-That means that in the reporting templates in row "initial value" we should not see the value of the calibration target but this should be converted with the undertaking's relevant FX-exchange rate per YE 2020.
-And, consistently all values (including notional value) to be submitted should be converted, e.g. the scenario data should be submitted in EUR including the FX-exchange rate in the respective scenario, accordingly the expected value (EV), quantiles.
+That means that in the reporting templates in row "initial value" we should not see the value of the calibration target, but this should be converted with the undertaking's relevant FX-exchange rate per YE 2022.
+Consistently all values (including notional value) to be submitted should be converted, e.g. the scenario data should be submitted in EUR including the FX-exchange rate in the respective scenario, accordingly the expected value (EV), quantiles.
+The instruments "CORP-FI-GBP-<SECTOR>-<RATING>-SEN_UNS-<MATURITY>" and "CORP-FI-USD-<SECTOR>-<RATING>-SEN_UNS-<MATURITY>" shall be dealt with analogously.

-- (b) "FI-GBP-RFR-NA-NA-NA-NA-O1 to -60" for the purpose of the study have to be reported in GBP and are issued in GBP, thus submissions don't include FX.
-I.e. the initial values in the reporting template should be in the region of the calibration target and the scenario data should also not be converted. - (c) "FI-USD-RFR-NA-NA-NA-NA-01 to -60" for the purpose of the study have to be reported in USD and are issued in USD, thus submissions don't include FX.
+- (b) "FI-GBP-RFR-NA-NA-NA-NA-01 to -60" for the purpose of the study have to be reported in GBP and are issued in GBP, thus submissions don't include FX.
+I.e. the initial values in the reporting template should be in the region of the calibration target and the scenario data should also not be converted. - (c) "FI-USD-RFR-NA-NA-NA-NA-O1 to -60" for the purpose of the study have to be reported in USD and are issued in USD, thus submissions don't include FX.
 I.e. the initial values in the reporting template should be in the region of the calibration target and the scenario data should also not be converted. - (d) "FI-GBP-RFR-INFL-NA-NA-SEN_UNS-01" for the purpose of the study the valuation of this asset should be in analogy to the RFR instruments, i.e. reporting and issuing currency are assumed to be GBP, thus submissions do not include FX (cf. b).
 "FI-USD-RFR-INFL-NA-NA-SEN_UNS-01" is handled similarly for USD. - Equity (EQ): Same meaning for column 'ccy' as for FI but no entries in column 'rfr_ccy' as we only want to look at the equity risk without FX.
 E.g. the description "Other-EQ-EUR-PUBL-UK-TUKXG-NA-NA" reads: "FTSE 100 Total Return Index (GBP to be converted in EUR, per simulated scenario).
 Initial market value as at reference date of study."
 Conversion to EUR would only be necessary if the model would simulate GBP. - Real Estate (RE): As for EQ no FX to be considered.
-E.g. for "Other-RE-EUR-COM-UK-NA-NA-NA-NA" the description says "Commercial real-estate: large office building located in the center of London, UK.
+E.g. for "Other-RE-EUR-COM-UK-NA-NA-NA" the description says "Commercial real-estate: large office building located in the center of London, UK.
 Completely leased on a long term basis, high rental income.
 No leveraging.
 Initial market value at reference date of study = 1 million EUR."
 Thus no FX to be considered.
 You could think of the FX risk being completely hedged.